Sibilino/yii2-dygraphswidget/README.md

 - **Data Provider**
 The `data` property can contain a Data Provider (implementing `yii\data\DataProviderInterface`).
 In  this case, the data matrix will be generated from the models provided by the Data Provider.
 Each data row will contain the values of the attributes of one model.
-By default, all attributes of every model will be used, but you configure the `attributes` property to specify the list of attributes to appear in a row (the specified order will be taken into account).
+By default, all attributes of every model will be used, but you can configure the `attributes` property to specify the list of attributes to appear in a row (the specified order will be taken into account).
 ```php
 $provider = new ActiveDataProvider([